What Is the #1 Best Roof Type I Should Choose?

 In the mid-20th century, there was only one type of roofing system, built-up roofs (BURs).
 Many buildings still have BURs on them today because of how long they last.
 BURs are created by using hot tar and felt.
 BURs are rarely installed anymore in our region, but they are still a necessary system to know because they are commonly called on when in need of repair.
 Due to the cost and danger of application, BURs are a system of the past.

 Acrylic coatings were the first reflective elastomeric coatings to become widely used.
 Although they do have their place, Acrylics are flawed when compared to silicone coatings.
 They do not withstand any ponding water and deteriorate in UV light, unlike silicones.
 Acrylics are best suited for sloped metal roofing projects with lower budgets.
 They will last for 5-10 years normally before they need to be re-applied.

 Roof Type: Aluminum Roof Coatings

 Aluminum coatings are also known as aluminum roof paint.
 They were the first roof coating to make a splash in the roofing scene and are still used today.
 They are cheap and don’t last nearly as long as acrylics or silicones, but they still have a purpose.
 Many building owners who need a cheap, fast solution will turn to aluminum coatings for a 1-3-year fix on a roof.
 The Sun will eventually deteriorate and crack them, so re-application is common.

-When we evaluate a roof, we do not come up with a pre-conceived idea of what system you should use.
+When we evaluate a roof, we do not come up with a preconceived idea of what system we should use.
 We will always give our best opinion on what is right for your situation.
-Contact our professional team today for a free estimate for your next roofing project!
+Contact our professional team today for an estimate for your next roofing project!